saurabhsingh13no/singh-saurabh-webdev/README.md

 ## About Me
-   * Fun fact: Recently MCed for ODSC 2017 Boston and hosted folks from Amazon, Google and DataRobot
+   * Fun fact: Recently MCed for ODSC 2017 Boston and hosted folks from Amazon, Google and DataRobot.

 ## Bio
    * Northeastern MS Computer Science student